 Now all that remains is to give them a more captivating color (it will surprise you, but Greenfluidics was founded in 2018 and is working hard to give this very useful invention a "marketable" aesthetic as well.

 You will forgive me, but I would like to anticipate the requests of the readers, always stimulated with many inventions, but disappointed by the fact that only a small part of them finally finds a way to be applied.

 For this I express some reservations here: ok, I trust an old feasibility study already published in a scientific journal (here it is, for those who have time to read it), but I still have some questions left.

 How long will these bio windows last?
 How often should they be cleaned, and how?
 Could algae clog pipes and heating systems?
 The green light that filters through gives you a headache (okay, they're working on that).
 Do they only work in winter?
 What happens in the summer?
 What will be the actual energy and economic savings of such a solution?

 In summary: CO2 capture is one of the topics of the day, ok.
 But it still does not appear in the balance sheet of a construction company.
 You will have to get out of these muffled test environments quickly (and well), and from these renderings with Photoshop to really make a difference.

-I fear that this technology will end up falling into the “too complex, too expensive” category, but I will be happy to be wrong and still wish Greenfluidics very well.
+I fear that this technology will end up falling into the "too complex, too expensive" category, but I will be happy to be wrong and still wish Greenfluidics a thousand wishes.
 Que viva Mexico!